AlephEleven/awesome-projects/README.md

 # awesome-projects
-list of minor projects that I thought were really cool (also a way for me to get use to github more)
+list of projects that I thought were really cool (also a way for me to get use to github more)

 ## String type